ashm8206/sqlite-java/README.md

 2. Run `./your_program.sh` to run your program, which is implemented in `src/main/java/Main.java`.

+# Functionality Supported

+1. Basic Functionality on ".dbinfo" and ".tables"
+2. Read data from a single column
+3. Read data from multiple columns
+4. Filter data with a WHERE clause (Single Page)
+5. Retrieve data using a full-table scan ( Multi-Page)
+6. Retrieve data using an index
+   ( Use Index if exists by Default, with Full Table Scan as Fallback)

 # Sample Databases

 To make it easy to test queries locally, we've added a sample database in the